lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ## 5. Type Constructors and Kinds

-In the previous section we asked "what do we know about the value `x`?", and concluded that we have to know *something* about it, in order to use it, and furthermore we saw that the process of specifying what we know about our values leads naturally to classifying them with types.
+In the previous section we asked "what do we know about the value `x`?", and noted that the process of specifying what we know about our values leads naturally to classifying them with types.

 Now we ask: When is a type **able to classify values**?